 Younger people and children (aged 5 to 18 years of age) should be taking part in at least 60 minutes (1 hour) of physical activity every day.
 Please visit the NHS Choices Exercise page for more information on physical activity levels for young people and children

-Take a look at Walkwise Stafford if you are interested in taking part in one of our short community walks or would like to try one of our local doorstep walks.
+Take a look at the Walking page if you are interested in taking part in one of our short community walks or would like to try one of our local doorstep walks.

 You can increase your awareness on alcohol by visiting NHS Choices.

-Smoking: Smoking is one of the biggest causes of death and illness in the UK.
-Every year around 100,000 people in the UK die from smoking, with many more living with debilitating smoking-related illnesses.
-For more information on the dangers related to smoking and support to stop smoking please visit Quit Smoking.
+Smoking is one of the biggest causes of death and illness in the UK.
+Every year around 75,000 people in the UK die from smoking and over 300,000 hospital admissions are attributable to smoking whilst many more live with debilitating smoking-related illnesses.
+The most successful quit attempts are not driven by willpower alone but use a combination of stop smoking support approaches.

 Public Health England have a Personal Quit Plan which offers smokers a quick and easy way to find the right support for them to quit.